pymupdf/PyMuPDF/docs/page.rst

       Search for *needle* on a page.
 Wrapper for :meth:`TextPage.search`.

       :arg str needle: Text to search for.
 Upper / lower case is ignored.
 The string may contain spaces.
-      :arg rect_like clip: *(New in v1.18.2)* only search in this area.
+      :arg rect_like clip: *(New in v1.18.2)* only search within this area.
-      :arg bool quads: Return :ref:`Quad` instead of :ref:`Rect` objects.
+      :arg bool quads: Return object type :ref:`Quad` instead of :ref:`Rect`.
       :arg int flags: Control the data extracted by the underlying :ref:`TextPage`.
 By default ligatures are expanded, white space is replaced with spaces and hyphenation is detected.

       :rtype: list

       :returns:

-        A list of :ref:`Rect` or  :ref:`Quad` objects each of which  -- **normally!** -- surrounds one occurrence of *needle*. **However:** if parts of *needle* occur on more than one line, then a separate item is geberated for each part of the string per line.
+        A list of :ref:`Rect` or  :ref:`Quad` objects each of which  -- **normally!** -- surrounds one occurrence of *needle*. **However:** if parts of *needle* occur on more than one line, then a separate item is generated for each part of the string per line.
 So, if ``needle = "search string"``, two rectangles may be generated.

         **Changes in v1.18.2:**

           * There no longer is a limit on the list length (removal of the ``hit_max`` parameter).
           * If a word is **hyphenated** at a line break, it will still be found.
-E.g. the word "method" will be found even if hyphenated as "meth-" / "od" by a line break, and two rectangles will be returned: one surrounding "meth" (without the hyphen) and another one surrounding "od".
+E.g. the word "method" will be found even if hyphenated as "meth-od" by a line break, and two rectangles will be returned: one surrounding "meth" (without the hyphen) and another one surrounding "od".

       .. note:: The method supports multi-line text marker annotations: you can use the full returned list as **one** parameter for creating the annotation.